Keep up to date with the latest employment law developments and proposed future changes

 Governments also present their proposals formally to Parliament.
 'White Papers' contain broad statements of government policy and their rationale.
 'Green Papers' set out specific proposals and different policy options about which ministers intend to consult.
 Historically these were printed on green or white sheets of paper.
 They are now published in the form of glossy brochures.

 After consulting on policy options, ministers put together a draft Bill.
-These are written by specialist legal draftsmen based in the House of Commons.
+These are written by specialist legal teams based in the House of Commons.
 Sometimes, but not always, further consultation takes place at this stage before a final version of the Bill is prepared for presentation to Parliament.

 Passage of a Bill through Parliament

 When the consultation phase is complete, and a final draft of the Bill has been agreed by ministers it is then presented to Parliament by the relevant Secretary of State or one of their junior ministers.
 Most new employment legislation is presented by ministers based at BEIS but other ministers can sometimes sponsor employment legislation.
 The Department for Work and Pensions is often involved, as are ministers with responsibility for equality, such as those in the Government Equalities Office which works across government departments, including the Home Office and the Department of Education.

 The Bill starts with its short and long titles and what is known as the ‘enacting formula', a form of words first formulated in the fifteenth century:

 ‘Be it enacted by the Queen's most Excellent Majesty, by and with the advice and consent of the Lords Spiritual and Temporal, and Commons, in this present Parliament assembled, and by the authority of the same, as follows:’